OUR CROPS

 Butterscotch Mini Butternut: I grew these starting in 2016 while experimenting with single serving sized fruits.
 I was quite impressed with both the flavour and the overall size of fruits that developed, larger than what I would call ‘single serving’.
 These have a very creamy flesh ideal for soups, stews, and pies.
 Rivals delicata and dumpling squash for flavour.

-Sweet Jade: I've been looking for a winter squash with an extremely long shelf life AND a decent flavour.
-I am trying a kabocha type called Sweet Jade.
+Sweet Jade: New 2024, this kabocha squash has an extremely long shelf life AND a decent flavour.
 This crop produces 1-2 Lb fruits.

 Celery: This is a crop I have improved over the years.
 I grow mine fairly close together, so the heads are a little small.
 Easy to put by - chop and freeze.
 Although it is a minor ingredient in tomato based sauces, I find some really enhances the flavor.